BellaMrx/CSS_Guide/README.md

 -----------------------------------------------------------------------------------

 This is the end of CSS Guide Part 1.
-You can find the next part here [CSS Guide Part 2]().
+You can find the next part here [CSS Guide Part II]().

 On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.